 The interview has been a very important technique of screening applicants to fill vacant positions in an organization.
 It is the most widely used single method of selection.

 Small-scale business owners use the interview method as the only selection method.
 It is only large organizations that follow all the 7 steps of selection.

 The main aim of the interview is to be able to get the person with the best capabilities to suit the job vacancy.
-While the question may be ked during the interview may not be quite different from what has been indicated in the application form, the verbal interview gives the added advantage of the interviewer seeing the composure of the interviewee.
+While the question that may be asked during the interview may not be quite different from what has been indicated in the application form, the verbal interview gives the added advantage of the interviewer seeing the composure of the interviewee.

 How he reacts to some ‘offending’ or the not very favorable questions can help the interviewer to assess the applicant.
 This may be an indication of how he is also likely to react to the unfavorable situation in the company.

 An entrepreneur needs to pay attention to these areas mentioned below during the interview:

 It is however very important for the interview, the entrepreneur, in this case, to prepare as many questions as possible to be able to find out as much as possible about the candidate.

 5. Background Investigation